 What does a property manager do?
 A property manager handles the tenant interactions, daily operations, and maintenance of a real estate asset.
 They’re there to run the shop, with the goal of keeping business operations running smoothly.

 An asset manager, in its most basic duty, manages the activities necessary to improve the residual value or capital appreciation on the asset and maximize the cash flow it generates.
-In order to maximize yields and cash flow at the individual asset level, as they tailor specific solutions based on the specific dynamics and driving forces impacting each property.
+In order to maximize yields and cash flow at the individual asset level, asset managers tailor solutions based on the specific dynamics and driving forces impacting each property.

 Every asset has its own unique set of challenges, strengths, and risks.
 A real estate asset manager is uniquely positioned to help improve cash flow of real estate investments in three primary ways: